fleetdm/fleet/docs/1-Using-Fleet/3-REST-API.md

 - Endpoints starting with `/api/v1/osquery/` are osquery TLS server API endpoints.
 All of these endpoints are used for talking to osqueryd agents and that's it.
 - Endpoints starting with `/api/v1/fleet/` are endpoints to interact with the Fleet data model (packs, queries, scheduled queries, labels, hosts, etc) as well as application endpoints (configuring settings, logging in, session management, etc).
-- All other endpoints are served the React single page application bundle.
+- All other endpoints are served by the React single page application bundle.
   The React app uses React Router to determine whether or not the URI is a valid route and what to do.

-Only osquery agents should interact with the osquery API, but we'd like to support the eventual use of the Fleet API extensively.
-The API is not very well documented at all right now, but we have plans to:

-- Generate and publish detailed documentation via a tool built using [test2doc](https://github.com/adams-sarah/test2doc) (or similar).
-- Release a JavaScript Fleet API client library (which would be derived from the [current](https://github.com/fleetdm/fleet/blob/master/frontend/kolide/index.js) JavaScript API client).
-- Commit to a stable, standardized API format.
+Note: We have deprecated `/api/v1/kolide/` routes and will remove them in the Fleet 4.0 release.
+Please migrate all routes to `/api/v1/fleet/`.

 ### fleetctl